kdufera/app-profile-service/README.md

 * `cd /auth` or the main directory and run `npm i` to install all required packages.

 ## Dependency ##
-* Make sure scrape service is up and running
+* Make sure image service is up and running

 ### Run ###